surendra554/surendra554/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on ...
+Android App Development
+- 🌱 I’m currently learning ...
+Kotlin
+- 👯 I’m looking to collaborate on ...
+Web developer, digital marketing, and I want to build commmunity for all solution in One Plateforme.

 <!--
 **surendra554/surendra554** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.